 Safety is created when you: follow through on what you say you are going to do, keep your word, establish trust by being consistent.
 Be yourself at all times and if you put your best foot forward in the beginning of the relationship, then put your best foot forward throughout your relationship.
 Consistency sends a message to others that you can be trusted.

 Remember, you are part of a couple relationship and if either you or your partner does not feel safe in any capacity, then you both play a part in what has been created.
-When emotional safety is created, conversations are better, trust is established, connection is stronger, and sex is better!
-The great news is that at any point, the two of you can make a decision to create safety in your relationship, as long as you are both committed to the process and take ownership of your role.
+When emotional safety is created, conversations are smoother, trust is established, connection feels stronger, and sex is better!
+The great news is that at any point, the two of you can make a decision to create safety in your relationship, as long as you are both committed to the process and take ownership of your individual roles.

 As always, best of luck creating the relationship you desire!